hielo777/ConstructVault/README.md

 ***

 ## 🔀 Changes:
-- [x] Create folders for all the projects to keep the vault better organized
+- [x] Created folders for all the projects to keep the vault better organized
+- [x] Cleaned and improved the Readme of the project

 ***

 ## ⛐🗺️ Roadmap

 - [ ] 1: Migrate the projects that I have collected to this repo
-- [x] 2: Create folders that facilitate search and project attribution
+- [x] 2: Created folders that facilitate search and project attribution
 - [ ] 3: Add a summary of each project in their respective folders.
 That could help learning from the projects
 - [ ] 4: Share projects I have created or modified using the base ones
-- [ ] 5: Create some educationa content, like videos, explaining different aspects of Construct 3, and game development in general.
+- [ ] 5: Create some educational content, like videos, explaining different aspects of Construct 3, and game development in general.

 ***